duchangkim/organized-daily-notes/README.md

 1. Open Obsidian Settings
 2. Navigate to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Better Daily Notes"
+3. Click Browse and search for "Organized Daily Notes"
 4. Install and enable the plugin

 ## Support